Tunable Thin Elasto-Drops: Results discussion

 As for the flexural wave, a typical transition wavenumber $k_{TD}=\sqrt{T/D}$ between the flexion and tension waves can be obtained by balancing both terms $(T/2\rho) k^3=(D/2\rho) k^5$.
-With a typical extracted values in tension $T=1$ N/m, we find a cutoff wavenumber and frequency $k_{TD}\approx 4.0\times 10^{3}~\mathrm{m^{-1}}$, $f_{TD} \approx 1.3\times 10^{3}$ Hz for the thickest tested elasto-drop ($h_0=185.5~\mathrm{\mu m}$) and $k_{TD}\approx 2.2\times 10^{4}~\mathrm{m^{-1}}$, $f_{TD} \approx 1.7\times 10^{4}$ Hz for the thinnest one ($h_0=59.2~\mathrm{\mu m}$).
-These high values of the cutoff wavenumber and the associated frequency guarantee that the elasto-drops dynamics are soundly dominated by tension waves in the typical frequency range of interest of most potential applications such as interaction with water waves or turbulence.
+With a typical extracted values \reponse{of the} tension $T=1$ N/m, we find a cutoff wavenumber and frequency $k_{TD}\approx 4.0\times 10^{3}~\mathrm{m^{-1}}$, $f_{TD} \approx 1.3\times 10^{3}$ Hz for the thickest tested elasto-drop ($\reponse{\langle h_0\rangle}=185.5~\mathrm{\mu m}$) and $k_{TD}\approx 2.2\times 10^{4}~\mathrm{m^{-1}}$, $f_{TD} \approx 1.7\times 10^{4}$ Hz for the thinnest one ($\reponse{\langle h_0\rangle}=59.2~\mathrm{\mu m}$). \reponse{The resulting cutoff wavenumbers lie well above the experimentally accessible range ($k<10^3$ m$^{-1}$), confirming that all measured waves occur in the pure tension regime.
+Consequently, the elasto-drop dynamics are governed entirely by membrane tension over the full frequency range explored here.
+This strong separation of scales ensures that the elasto-drop dynamics remain} dominated by tension waves in the typical frequency range of interest of most potential applications such as interaction with water waves or turbulence.
 For homogeneous isotropic turbulent (HIT) water flows, a recent review comparing the flow characteristics of major HIT facilities reports that the Kolmogorov length scale $\eta$ typically falls within 18-620 $\mathrm{\mu m}$~\cite{beckedorff2025jet}.
 This yields a corresponding eddi turnover frequency $f_\eta \equiv 1/t_c \sim \varepsilon^{1/3}\eta^{-2/3}$ that lies between 4-446 Hz, where $\varepsilon$ refers to the turbulent kinetic energy dissipation rate.
-Over this frequency range, capsule deformations in our experiments is entirely governed by surface traction, with other mechanical modes being negligible.
+Over this frequency range, capsule deformations in our experiments \reponse{are} entirely governed by surface traction, with other mechanical modes being negligible.

 The analogy with liquid drops meet several limitations due to the fundamental substantial difference between a liquid-liquid interface and a solid membrane.
 For an elasto-drop, the effective surface tension depends on the strain itself, and is therefore not conserved during deformation.
 This can lead to significant difference between a drop and an elasto-drop dynamics as soon as the deformation exceeds the linear order.
 Moreover, at large deformations, shape instability may occur, such as the emergence of wrinkles in the presence of local membrane compression~\cite{yariv2025large, barthes2009capsule, kantsler2007vesicle}.